csteach/csteach.github.io/bibliography.md

 There is no specific textbook for this course.

+###### Week 9 - 12th March 2015

+  * Card, S.K., Moran, T.P. and Newell, A. *The psychology of human-computer interaction.* Lawrence Erlbaum Associates.
+1983.
+  * Cooper, A. et al. *About Face 3: The essentials of interaction design.* Wiley.
+2007.
+  * Shackel, B. *Usability - context, framework, design, and evolution.* Human factors for informatics usability.
+Cambridge University Press.
+PP. 21-38.
+1991.

 ###### Week 7 - 26th February 2015

   * Carstens, A., and Beck, J. *Get ready for the gamer generation.* Tech Trends 49.
 PP.22-25.
 2005.